 What is happening for Art Therapists in Virginia:

-In August 2018, the Board of Health Professions within the Department of Health Professions agreed that Art Therapy ought to be a licensed profession.
+In August 2018, the Board of Health Professions within the Department of Health Professions agreed that Art Therapy ought to be a licensed profession in the State of Virginia.
 The Department completed a Sunrise Review as part of their recommendation towards licensure for art therapists.

 To find out more about the Art Therapy Licensure Bill - SB713 follow this link: